delphicventurescode/lagxojafilozofio_chatbot_compiled_responses/samvaad_with_prof_bhaskaran_raman/README.md

 Born at the intersection of **ancient wisdom**, **behavioral science**, and **creative practice**, *La Gxoja Filozofio* is not a dry academic framework.
 It is a **living, breathing approach to life** — designed for thinkers, creators, technologists, parents, teachers, and anyone seeking a more grounded and joyful way to be in the world.

-This repository introduces the **La Gxoja Filozofio Chatbot**, the first conversational interface that reflects and engages with this emerging philosophy.
+This repository introduces examples of conversations with the **La Gxoja Filozofio Chatbot**, the first conversational interface that reflects and engages with this emerging philosophy.

 ---